f4exb/sdrangel/plugins/channelrx/demodnfm/readme.md

 <h3>4: RF bandwidth</h3>

 This is the bandwidth in kHz of the channel signal before demodulation.
 It can be set in steps as 5, 6.25, 8.33, 10, 12.5, 15, 20, 25 and 40 kHz.
+The expected one side frequency deviation is 0.4 times the bandwidth.

+&#9758; The demodulation is done at the channel sample rate which is guaranteed not to be lower than the requested audio sample rate but can possibly be equal to it.
+This means that for correct operaton in any case you must ensure that the sample rate of the audio device is not lower than the Nyquist rate required to process this channel bandwidth.

+&#9758; The channel sample rate is always the baseband signal rate divided by an integer power of two so depending on the baseband sample rate obtained from the sampling device you could also guarantee a minimal channel bandwidth.
+For example with a 125 kS/s baseband sample rate and a 8 kS/s audio sample rate the channel sample rate cannot be lower than 125/8 = 15.625 kS/s (125/16 = 7.8125 kS/s is too small) which is still OK for 5 or 6.25 kHz channel bandwidths.

 <h3>5: AF bandwidth</h3>

 This is the bandwidth of the audio signal in kHz (i.e. after demodulation).
 It can be set in continuous kHz steps from 1 to 20 kHz.

 <h3>6: Volume</h3>

-This is the volume of the audio signal from 0.0 (mute) to 10.0 (maximum).
+This is the volume of the audio signal from 0.0 (mute) to 4.0 (maximum).
 It can be varied continuously in 0.1 steps using the dial button.

 <h3>7: Delta/Level squelch</h3>